fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 normative:
   I-D.ietf-tram-stun-origin:
+#I-D.ietf-rtcweb-stun-consent-freshness:

 informative:
   I-D.ietf-rtcweb-overview:
+  I-D.reddy-rtcweb-stun-auth-fw-traversal:
+  RFC6407:
 --- abstract

 Traversal of RTP through corporate firewalls has traditionally been complex, requiring the deployment of Session Border Controllers (SBCs) or wide open pinholes.
-This draft proposes a simple technique that allows webRTC based RTP traffic to traverse firewalls without complex firewall configuration and without deployment of SBCs or other middleboxes.
+This draft proposes a simple technique that allows WebRTC based RTP traffic to traverse firewalls without complex firewall configuration and without deployment of SBCs or other middleboxes.